0xPARC/0xparc-intro-book/easy/src/mpc.typ

   suppose that each gate in $C$ accepts either $1$ or $2$ input bits, and outputs a single output bit.
-- $A$ and $B$ would like to jointly compute $C (a , b)$ without revealing to each other their secrets.
+- $A$ and $B$ would like to jointly compute $C (a , b)$ without revealing their secrets to each other.

 == Outline of Solution